Lenses for SLR and DSLR cameras: Focal length and angle of view

-The focal length of a lens, together with the size of the image sensor in the camera (or size of the 35 mm film), determines the angle of view.
-A lens is considered to be a "normal lens", in terms of its angle of view on a camera, when its focal length is approximately equal to the diagonal dimension of the film format or image sensor format.
-The resulting diagonal angle of view of about 53 degrees is often said to approximate the angle of human vision; since the angle of view of a human eye is at least 140 degrees, more careful authors will qualify that, for example as "similar to the angle of crisp human vision."
-A wide-angle lens has a shorter focal length, and includes more of the viewed scene than a normal lens; a telephoto lens has a longer focal length, and images a small portion of the scene, making it seem closer.
+The focal length of a lens, together with the size of the image sensor or film in the camera, determines the angle of view.
+A lens is considered to be a "normal lens" in terms of its angle of view on a camera when its focal length is approximately equal to the diagonal dimension of the film format or image sensor format.
+This diagonal angle of view—about 53 degrees—is often said to approximate the angle of view of the human eye; since the angle of view of a human eye is at least 140 degrees, it is sometimes noted as "similar to the angle of crisp human vision."
+A wide-angle lens has a shorter focal length and includes more of the viewed scene than a normal lens; a telephoto lens has a longer focal length and captures a small portion of the scene, making it seem closer.

 Lenses are not labeled or sold according to their angle of view, but rather by their focal length, usually expressed in millimeters.
-But this specification is insufficient to compare lenses for different cameras because field of view also depends on the sensor size.
+However, this specification is insufficient to compare lenses for different cameras, because field of view also depends on sensor size.
 For example, a 50 mm lens mounted on a Nikon D3 (a full-frame camera) provides approximately the same field of view as a 32 mm lens mounted on a Sony α100 (an APS-C camera).
 Conversely, the same lens can produce different fields of view when mounted on different cameras.
-For example, a 35 mm lens mounted on a Canon EOS 5D (full-frame) provides a slightly wide-angle view, while the same lens mounted on a Canon EOS 400D (APS-C) provides a "normal" or slightly telephoto view.
+For example, a 35 mm lens mounted on a full-frame Canon EOS 5D provides a slightly wide-angle view, while the same lens mounted on an APS-C Canon EOS 400D provides a "normal" or slightly telephoto view.

-In order to make it easier to compare lens–camera pairs, it is common to talk about their 35 mm equivalent focal length.
-For example, when talking about a 14 mm lens for a Four Thirds System camera, one would not only indicate that it had a focal length of 14 mm, but also that its "35 mm equivalent focal length" is 28 mm.
+In order to more easily compare lens–camera pairs, it is common to use their 35 mm equivalent focal length.
+For example, when talking about a 14 mm lens for a Four Thirds system camera, one would not only indicate that it has a focal length of 14 mm, but also that its "35 mm equivalent focal length" is 28 mm.
 This way of talking about lenses is not just limited to SLR and DSLR lenses; it is very common to see this focal length equivalency in the specification of the lens on a digicam.

+Table of formats and angle of view

 Values in the following table are approximate, and apply to rectilinear lenses only, not to fisheye lenses.